4d/4d-for-ios/docs/Relations-rone-to-N-relations-actions.md

 </div>

-It is very easy to create an entity using **parent ID** !
+It is very easy to create an entity using **parent Entity** !

 Let's get started by downloading the Starter Project:

 <div markdown="1" style="text-align: center; margin-top: 20px; margin-bottom: 20px">
 <a class="button"
-href="../assets/en/relations/ParentIDStarterProject.zip">ONE TO MANY - STARTER PARENT ID</a>
+href="../assets/en/relations/ParentIDStarterProject.zip">STARTER PROJECT - ONE TO MANY & ACTIONS</a>
 </div>

 ## Create addProject action